-Our directors and executive officers may adopt written plans, known as Rule 10b5-1 plans, in which they will contract with a broker to buy or sell shares of our common stock on a periodic basis.
+Our directors and officers may adopt written plans, known as Rule 10b5-1 plans, in which they will contract with a broker to buy or sell shares of our common stock on a periodic basis.
 Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the director or officer when entering into the plan, without further direction from them.
 The director or officer may amend a Rule 10b5-1 plan in some circumstances and may terminate a plan at any time.
-Our directors and executive officers also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material nonpublic information subject to compliance with the terms of our insider trading policy.
-Prior to the close of trading on January 21, 2019, which is 180 days after the date of the initial public offering prospectus, subject to early termination, the sale of any shares under such plan would be prohibited by the lock-up agreement that the director or officer has entered into with the underwriters.
+Our directors and officers also may buy or sell additional shares outside of a Rule 10b5-1 plan when they are not in possession of material nonpublic information subject to compliance with the terms of our insider trading policy.

-As of November 30, 2018, five of our officers have entered into Rule 10b5-1 plans, in which they have contracted with a broker to exercise stock options and/or sell up to an aggregate of 106,665 shares of our common stock on a periodic basis pursuant to the terms of their individual Rule 10b5-1 plans.
-The first possible trade date of such Rule 10b5-1 plans ranges from January 22, 2019 to April 1, 2019 and the Rule 10b5-1 plans have an automatic termination date ranging from September 16, 2019 to December 31, 2019.
+As of December 31, 2018, four of our officers, including Kevin Gordon, our former President and Chief Financial Officer, have entered into Rule 10b5-1 plans, in which they have contracted with a broker to exercise stock options and/or sell up to an aggregate of 88,114 shares of our common stock on a periodic basis pursuant to the terms of their individual Rule 10b5-1 plans.
+As of March 1, 2019, an aggregate of 14,452 of the 88,114 shares underlying individual Rule 10b5-1 plans have been sold.
+On April 1, 2019, following the expiration of Mr. Gordon's consulting term, Mr. Gordon's Rule 10b5-1 plans, is expected to terminate.
+The first possible trade date of such Rule 10b5-1 plans ranges from January 22, 2019 to April 1, 2019 and the continuing Rule 10b5-1 plans have an automatic termination date ranging from November 29, 2019 to December 31, 2019.